ubikampus/ubi-Indoor-Positioning/README.md

 [![](https://jitpack.io/v/ubikampus/ubi-Indoor-Positioning.svg)](https://jitpack.io/#ubikampus/ubi-Indoor-Positioning)
 [![License: MIT](https://img.shields.io/badge/License-MIT-green.svg)](https://opensource.org/licenses/MIT)

-Ubi Indoor Positioning is a java library that can be used to perform trilateration in n-dimensional space and to listen/publish messages in MQTT buss.
+Ubi Indoor Positioning is a java library that can be used to perform trilateration in n-dimensional space and to listen/publish messages in MQTT bus.
 Main functionality rotates around finding position of device with detected signal strength.
-However there is still build in integration for subscribing to MQTT buss topics and to publish into them.
+However there is still build in integration for subscribing to MQTT bus topics and to publish into them.

 ## Table of Contents <a name="table-of-contents"/>